Compound Bow: Everything You Need to Know

 Conclusion

 Now you have considerable knowledge about the compound bow.
-Keep in mind, each model offers its own settings: arrow speed, grain, band, and the weight of the bow or let-off.
-To avoid bad ergonomics, you have to look at whether the model is right-handed or left-handed.
+Keep in mind that each model offers its own settings: arrow speed, grain, band, and the weight of the bow or let-off.
+To avoid bad ergonomics, look at whether the model is right-handed or left-handed.
 Also, don’t forget to check the power of the bow.
-Power is calculated in pounds which determines the penetration capacity of the arrow.

 Thanks for reading!